 Brea was built around the oil industry and Union Oil Company of California.
-Baseball legend, Walter Johnson, grew up in the area and worked in the oil fields as a youth.
+Baseball legend Walter Johnson grew up in the area and worked in the oil fields as a youth.
 As oil production declined, agricultural development took over.
 About 30 years later, the citrus groves gave way to industrial parks and residential development.
 Followed up the Orange Freeway.
 Enjoy the weekend walking Downtown Brea featuring movie theaters, a weekly farmer’s market, sidewalk cafés, and more.

-Buena Park was incorporated in 1953 and at the time was an agricultural center, particularly dairy, wine, and citrus products.
+Buena Park was incorporated in 1953 and, at the time, was an agricultural center, particularly dairy, wine, and citrus products.
 Today, more than 80,000 people call Buena Park home.

-Annually the city hosts the Cypress Community Festival, currently the largest single-day birthday celebration for a city, on the 4th Saturday in July at Oak Knoll Park.
-A few notable natives called Cypress home including John Stamos and Tiger Woods.
+Annually, the city hosts the Cypress Community Festival, currently the largest single-day birthday celebration for a city, on the 4th Saturday in July at Oak Knoll Park.
+A few notable natives called Cypress home, including John Stamos and Tiger Woods.

 Founded in 1896 and was famous for being the largest producer of avocados.
-Specifically, ReadHaas avocados…Yum!
-An interesting the fact that you may not know La Habra has an annual Corn Festival, usually held the first weekend in August at the El Centro Lions Park.
+Specifically, Read and Haas avocados…Yum!
+An interesting fact that you may not know is that La Habra has an annual Corn Festival, usually held around August to November, at the El Centro Lions Park.
 Another exciting fair to check out is the La Habra Citrus Fair.